bbbradsmith/binxelview/readme.txt

 * Tiling
     This performs a secondary subdivision of the image into tiles.
-    The group size is the width of a tile.
-0 will disable tiling on that axis.
+    A size of 0 will disable tiling on that axis.
     The stride is the distance between the start of each tile pixel (X) or row (Y).
     Example: (Atari 4BPP.bxp)
         Atari ST video memory stores 16 pixels in a tile.